LingyunXiong/LingyunXiong.github.io/index.markdown

 - Network and dynamical modeling of transcriptome during cell fate transition

 ## **Qualifications**
-* DPhil in Systems Biology, University of Oxford (2021)
+* DPhil in Systems Biology, University of Oxford (2021) - Hertford College
 * BSc in Biochemistry, University of Hong Kong (2016)
 * Study abroad in Biology, University of California San Diego (2015)